SurajFc/medplum-appointment-scheduling/SETUP.md

 ### 1. Access the Application
 - Open your web browser
 - Navigate to `http://localhost:3000`
-- You should see the Altura EHR Demo login page
+- You should see the Wellpro EHR Demo login page

 ### 2. Create Initial User Account
 Follow Medplum's sign-up process to create your first user account.